Lincoln High School

-To learn more about the role of the high school in the community—and of the community in the high school—see the full Mighty Tigers interview series that we are proud to co-host with the UNC Southern Oral History Program.
+To learn more about the role of the education in the community—and of the community in education—see the full Mighty Tigers interview series that we are proud to co-host with the UNC Southern Oral History Program.
 And listen in to David Mason, Jr. or Keith Edwards on the costs of desegregation in the late 1960s and 1970s.
-Consider: what can the history of Lincoln teach us about how to address segregation today?
+Look at tags like education, Orange County Training School, and Black educators to learn more about the history of education in the community.

 To learn more...